bp2008/BetterClearTypeTuner/README.md

 ## Features

 Quickly set font-smoothing settings in Windows 10 and know what you are getting, unlike using the broken ClearType tuner that is built-in to the OS.
+This program includes all font-smoothing settings that I have found to work in modern Windows, and does not expose settings that are non-functional.

 * Enable or disable font antialiasing.
 * Choose between Grayscale antialiasing or subpixel antialiasing using RGB or BGR subpixel layouts.